rubin55/cs-hello/README.md

-A small example using dotnet core 2.1 with CoreRT:
+A small example using dotnet core 2.1 with CoreRT on Windows:

   - `git clone https://github.com/rubin55/dot-hello`